Advanced Filters

 4. Operator and Value

-Operator: Anoperatoris a function that defines the relationship between two values (Field and Value).
-It determines how the two are compared, filtered, or evaluated, such as checking for equality, differences, or whether one value contains another.Value: Avalueis a specific piece of data that corresponds to the selected field.
+Operator: AnOperatoris a function that defines the relationship between two values (Field and Value).
+It determines how the two are compared, filtered, or evaluated, such as checking for equality, differences, or whether one value contains another.Value: AValueis a specific piece of data that corresponds to the selected field.
 It represents the actual option or information that will be used for comparison or filtering.
-So, in this case, the values are the possible states (e.g., ACT, NSW) for the fieldLocation>State.
+For example, the values may be the possible states (e.g., ACT, NSW) for the fieldLocation>State.

-So, using the selected field as an example, you could set your Operator and Value to the following:
+So, using the location field on the Appointment as an example, you could set your Operator and Value to the following:

 Field: Location > State